-1. Who angers, disappoints, or confuses you, and why?
+1. Who angers, confuses, saddens, or disappoints you, and why?
 What is it about them that you don't like?

-I am angry at Paul because he doesn' t listen to me.
-I'm angry at Paul because he doesn' t appreciate me.
-I don' t like Paul because he argues with every thing I say.
+I am angry at Paul because he doesn't listen to me.
+I'm angry at Paul because he doesn't appreciate me.
+I don't like Paul because he argues with everything I say.

-2. How do you want them to change?
+- 2. How do you want them to change?
 What do you want them to do?
 I want Paul to give me his full attention.
 I want Paul to love me completely.
 I want Paul to agree with me.
-I want Paul to get more exercise.

-3. What is it that they should or shouldn't do, be, think, or feel?
+I want Paul to get more exercise. - 3.
+What is it that they should or shouldn't do, be, think, or feel?
 What advice could you offer?

-Paul should/shouldn't watch so much television.
+Paul shouldn't watch so much television.
 Paul should stop smoking.
 Paul should tell me that he loves me.
-He shouldn' t ignore me.
-An Excerpt from Loving What Is
+He shouldn't ignore me.

-4. Do you need anything from them?
-What do they need to do in order for you to be happy?
+4. What do they need to do in order for you to be happy?

 I need Paul to listen to me.
 I need Paul to stop lying to me.
-I need Paul to share his feelings and be emotionally available.
+I need Paul to share bis feelings and be emotionally available.
 I need Paul to be gentle and kind and patient.